CONNECT-Solution/CONNECT/README.md

 * \<CONNECT_CLONE_DIR\>/Product/Production

 ####Building an ear
-All services profiles are active by default, so to build an ear containing all services, using the default MySQL root password, just execute:
+All services profiles are active by default, so to build an ear containing all services, just execute:

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean install

-To build an ear containing all services, with non-default MySQL root user password, just execute:

-        $ cd <CONNECT_CLONE_DIR>
-        $ mvn clean install -Dmysql.root.password=<password>

 If you want to exclude a service, in this case PD, you can turn off the profile by adding a "!" to the name of the service profile you'd like to exclude (needs to be escaped with "\" char on *NIX) platforms: